 “Adolescents face difficult and often confusing emotional and social pressures as they grow from children into adults,” says Dr Gottfried Hirnschall, Director of WHO HIV/AIDS Department.
 “Adolescents need health services and support, tailored to their needs.
 They are less likely than adults to be tested for HIV and often need more support than adults to help them maintain care and to stick to treatment.”

 TDN is not only acting in the present, but investing in the future of healthy young men and women.
 Our approach to the problem has been an effective one due to the feedback that the organization has received from our constituencies and partner organizations.
 Also, we have witnessed the behavioral and attitude change in the youth that have been enrolled in our programs and how they have been able to handle the stigma and other issues related to HIV more positively.

-The Cross-cultural Youth Exchange Scholarship (CYES), a collaborative initiative to be implemented under the framework of the UN 2030 Development Agenda, is presented as a concrete way to foster sustainable partnerships with national governments, civil society entities and local community leaders in the area of youth capacity building and bridge the existing gap to support youth-oriented health promotion projects.
+The Cross-cultural Youth Exchange Fellowship (CYES), a collaborative initiative to be implemented under the framework of the UN 2030 Development Agenda, is presented as a concrete way to foster sustainable partnerships with national governments, civil society entities and local community leaders in the area of youth capacity building and bridge the existing gap to support youth-oriented health promotion projects.